b53-clouddevops/terraform-basics/README.md

     3) For the second step to happen, we need to ensure first, connection-provisoner has to be executed, so that  conenction will be established and then we can run the `remote-exec` provisioner to run the ansible-pull command.

+    4) Provisioners by default are `create-time` provisioners, that means provisioners by default will only run during the creation of the resource, not all the time you run the `terraform-apply`

+    5) There are also a type of provisioners called `destroy-time` provsioners which will only be executed during the deletion of the resource.

 ```